openfl/www.openfl.org/learn/npm/tutorials/displaying-a-bitmap/index.md

 ## Loading a Bitmap

 Images are not available right away, but must be loaded to use them at runtime.
-There are multiple ways to load an image from file, including `openfl.net.Loader` or the OpenFL asset library system, but using `BitmapData.loadFromFile` is one of the most straightforward.
+There are multiple ways to load an image from file, including {% include api.md ref="openfl.display.Loader" %} or the OpenFL asset library system, but using {% include api.md ref="openfl.display.BitmapData" sub=
+"loadFromFile" label="BitmapData.loadFromFile" %} is one of the most straightforward.

 Add the following imports to the top of your `app.ts`, `app.js` or `App.hx` file, depending upon the language you chose when you generated your project: